delta549/SISO/README.md

 1. Convert Incoming data to the common format of []interface{}
 2. Apply any simple filtering techniques as shown in the example filter folder.
 3. Convert from common format into chosen format.

+## WARNING

+THIS IS STILL VERY MUCH IN DEVELOPMENT

 ## Made by:
 Wes